Intern

 on your computer before classes start.
 In case of problems, we will help you with the installation in the first class of the course.
 Then you will learn to write code and solve simple numerical exercises in FORTRAN.
 On this basis we can study the theoretical structure of various economic models and implement these models in FORTRAN.

-Over the weekend, you have to prepare an assignment where you write a code in FORTRAN in a team consisting of not more than two members.
-When the exercises are finished you prepare for the final exercise and/or come up with questions.
-On the last day of the course, you have to solve a programming exercise by yourself.
-In this exercise, you will receive a FORTRAN code, which contains a number of programming errors.
-You have to correct these bugs and run the program.
-The programming exercise as well as the team assignment are both graded.
-The average of both marks defines your final grade.
-However, you need to pass both tests in order to complete the course successfully.
+Over the weekend, you will have to prepare a task in which you will write code in FORTRAN in a team of no more than two members.
+Once the exercises have been completed, you will prepare for the final exercise and/or ask questions.
+On the last day of the course, you will have to solve a programming exercise on your own.
+In this exercise, you will be given a FORTRAN code containing a number of programming errors.
+You have to correct these errors and run the programme.
+Both the programming exercise and the team assignment will be marked.
+The average of the two marks will be your final mark.
+However, you must pass both tests to complete the course successfully.

 Daily time schedule for classes: